How to build responsive banner ads with HTML5

 Firstly, you can manually code the banner ads yourself to make them responsive.
 And yes, there are plenty of tutorials and templates online showing you how to do this.
 However, the process is slow, and means you need to possess decent knowledge of HTML5 and CSS.
 Plus, of course you need to have the flare of a designer too!
 A rare combination.

-Alternatively, you can use a creative management platform such as Bannerflow.
-These help take care of the coding for you and make all of your banner ads responsive with the click of a button.
+Alternatively, you can use a creative management platform such as Bannerflow, which features an ad creator geared for creative production automation.
+These help take care of the coding for you – making all your banners responsive with the click of a button.
 Plus, as we will discover, they offer plenty of in-built ways to take advantage of HTML5.
 These can range from the development of awesome video banners to dynamic banners that include data feeds.

 The reality is that creative management platforms decrease the time it to takes to build and scale a campaign, while placing the focus of HTML5 banner production firmly on design.